actris-cloudnet/dataportal-docs/sites/luosto.md

 # Luosto

-Luosto is part of weather radar network of Finnish Meteorological Institute (FMI).
+Luosto (LUO) is a weather radar site located near the peak of Ukko-Luosto fell in Sodankylä municipality, Northern Finland.
+The site was established in 2000 as part of the weather radar network of the Finnish Meteorological Institute (FMI).

 ## Links